-What is the purpose of GMAT pursuing from Abroad?
+What is the purpose of GMAT?

 Stanford has the highest ROI, i.e. 289% and London has the lowest ROI, i.e. 94%.
 12% interest should be charged for seven years if entire tuition fees are considered a loan, then the amount may be USD 1380.

 Why Apply for GMAT?

 The GMAT exam is known as the best predictor exam for management education all over the world.
-According to the given graph, it is seen that the number of GMAT examinees decreased by near about 10,000 globally.
+According to the given graph, it is seen that the number of examinees decreased by about 10,000 globally.

-But, the number of candidates increased by nearly 3000 in India.
-In the last three years, the number of male candidates, as well as female candidates, has decreased globally.
-But In India, the number of female candidates increased, whereas the number of male candidates has reduced.
-And in 2018, there is the highest number of female candidates from India appearing in GMAT.
+But in India, the number of female candidates increased, whereas the number of male candidates has reduced.
+And in 2018, there is the highest number of female candidates from India appearing in the test.

-GMAT Preparation 2021: Exam Pattern
+GMAT Preparation Strategy 2021: Registration, Exam Pattern, Eligibility

 - Offline (fees via post).